null-rabbit/scapy-nmap-traffic-analysis/README.md

 # scapy-nmap-traffic-analysis
-Using scapy to analysis nmap scan traffic
+Using scapy to analysis nmap scan traffic (testing file: pcap)

 Plan to identify the scan with seq number